puppetlabs/bolt/pre-docs/inventory_file.md

         user: me
 ```

-## Inventory facts and vars
+## Inventory facts, vars, and features

-In addition to config values you can store information relating to `facts` and
+In addition to config values you can store information relating to `facts`, `vars`,
-`vars` for nodes in the inventory.
-Facts represent observed information about
+and `features` for nodes in the inventory. `facts` represent observed information
-the node including what can be collected by Facter. `vars` contain arbitrary
+about the node including what can be collected by Facter. `vars` contain arbitrary
-data that may be passed to run_* functions or used for logic in plans.
+data that may be passed to run_* functions or used for logic in plans. `features`
+represent capabilities of the target that can be used to select a specific task
+implementation.

 ```yaml
 groups: